Fusion-Goettingen/XXX/README.md

 # Quickstart:
-First, install the `icp_cpp` package using
+Install the `icp_cpp` package using
 ```bash
 pip install ./src/icp_cpp
 ```
+and then proceed depending on the dataset you want to use.
+## With the KITTI Odometry dataset
-(may require you to download some pip packages manually, sorry :() and then run the following commands to
+Run the following commands to
 - create a map for a sequence of the KITTI odometry data set
 - execute our method on it
 - and evaluate the results and show a plot of the trajectory